 A few years later I sold the FT920 and replaced it by Icom IC746PRO an all band radio with the bonus of 2m band which I use mostly in the VF contests from my home QTH.
 (A modification is recommended in IC746PRO in order to solve the driver IC overheating problem).
 Being DSP it sounds different from the analog ones but I generally like the radio.

-I am lucky enough and have had the chance to test various modern radios, so for some time I had Yaesu FT1000MP Mark5 Field and Ten-Tec Orion II on my desk., as well as the FT2000 and Kenwood TS480.
+I have had the chance to test various modern radios, so for some time I had Yaesu FT1000MP Mark5 Field and Ten-Tec Orion II on my desk., later the FT2000 and Kenwood TS480.